arananet/Unamiga_Reloaded/README.md

 ### ZXNEXT core:
 Requires a custom SD card because his partitions configurations.
 The SD image required for the core can be download from the original project, here: https://www.specnext.com/latestdistro/

+### KypZX48:
+You can use the MINIMIG core SD, just create a new folder on the root called ZX48 and put all the roms.

 # Special thanks and Kudos

 Thanks to @benitoss, Neuro (aka neurorulez), Rampa, Kypp among others for porting the cores to the Unamiga Reloaded.